 Audio content is in a moment of exciting growth.
-In 2021, 65.3% of Americans (218.6M) are listening to digital audio monthly, and that number is expected to grow.
-As the adoption of audio content increases, the opportunity for audio ads is growing, too.
+In 2021, 72% of Americans (218.4M) were listening to digital audio monthly, and that number is expected to grow.
+As the adoption of audio content increases, the opportunity for running audio ads is growing, too.
 And that’s where programmatic audio comes in.

-Programmatic audio enables you to run audio ads through your demand-side platform (DSP).
+Programmatic audio allows you to run audio ad campaigns through your demand-side platform (DSP).
 With audio, you can reach audiences while they listen to music, podcasts, streamed radio, or other forms of audio content.
 This ad format has many growing benefits.
 For example, audio ads have impressive engagement rates.
 According to Nielsen Media Lab, they have a 24% higher recall rate than traditional display ads.
 Pretty impressive!

 To get started running programmatic audio campaigns, you’ll need to understand how audio ads differ from other channels, such as native, display, video and connected TV (CTV).
 The main difference?
 You guessed it—the medium.
 With audio, your ads reach your audience through sound rather than through visual cues.
 Your audio ads will quite literally speak to your audience.

-An audio ad is made up of several components.
+An audio ad is made up of a few components.
 All of them revolve around the most important aspect of your audio ad: its message.
 From the script itself to the voice actor used for the voiceover and background sound, every detail of an audio ad contributes to communicating a message to the listener.
-To help you get started with putting an audio ad together, here are 3 basic steps for creating an audio ad.
+These are the main steps I follow to create an ad.

-Once your script is finalized, it’s time to find your voice actor.
-You’ll want to find a voice that is on brand and relatable (or appealing) to your target audience.
+Once a script is finalized, it’s time to find a voice actor.
+I always aim to find a voice that is on brand and relatable (or appealing) to my target audience.
 For audio ads, a friendly, conversational tone is key.
-You’re not looking for the theatrical types of voices often heard in radio ads—that’s because with programmatic audio you’re reaching people when they’re already actively listening.
-So you don’t need to be flashy to get their attention.
-Not sure where to find a voice actor?
-There are resources available!
-Example?
-Voices.com, where you can find and hire professional, qualified voice actors.
+You’re not looking for the theatrical types of voices often heard in radio ads—that’s because with programmatic audio advertising you’re reaching people when they’re already actively listening.

 - Record and Mix

-- Head to voices.com to find and hire the right voice actor for your ad
+- I use voices.com to find and hire the right voice actor for my ads.

-- You can find stock music through Adobe to include in your ad
+- I find stock music through Adobe to include in the ads.